ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/setup_6ph.rst

 Setup and functions of the ParameterID 6ph
 ==========================================

-This page details the steps to setup the ParameterID in the UltraZohm software project.
+This page shows the steps to setup the ParameterID in the UltraZohm software project.

-It is split up in the :ref:`ParaID_6ph_setup_general` and the :ref:`ParaID_6ph_setup_GUI`.
+The setup process is split up in :ref:`ParaID_6ph_setup_general` and :ref:`ParaID_6ph_setup_GUI`.

 .. _ParaID_6ph_setup_general: